cynthiaadomportuphy/cynthiaadomportuphy/README.md

+### :woman: About

 Hi there, I'am Cynthia :wave:.

    :hammer_and_wrench: I love numbers, analyzing data and solving problems.

-### 👩‍🎓 About
-- Enrolling in Master of Data Analytics.
+   :seedling: I'm addicted to learning and growing everyday.

-On the side, I love to support families and supprt them to build healthy homes (https://bridgingworldsglobal.org/)
+   :family_man_woman_girl_boy: On the side, I love to support families and supprt them to build healthy homes (https://bridgingworldsglobal.org/)

 ### 🌟 Personal Projects